Five common pie crust fails … and what to do about them

 The edges of my pie crust are burning but the pie’s not done!

 To fully bake a fruit pie, it usually takes around 50 minutes at a relatively high temperature.
-That’s a long time for a crust edge to be in the oven, especially when it is nicely fluted and standing on the edge of the pan.
+That’s a long time for a crust edge to be in the oven, especially when nicely fluted and standing on the edge of the pan.
 Before baking, cover the edge of the crust with strips of aluminum foil.
-This deflects heat from the edge, but still allows top crust to get nicely golden brown.
+This deflects heat from the edge, but still allows the top crust to get nicely golden brown.
 Be sure to remove the foil with about 15 minutes left so the edge can brown.

 My pie crust is tough, not flaky!

-Armed with these solutions, you’re well on your way to baking a showstopper pie.
+Armed with these tips, you’re well on your way to baking a showstopper pie.
 For even more pie crust tips (we have plenty of them!) check out 10 Secrets for Making Great Pie Crust.

 Are you ready head into the kitchen and start baking?
 Here are some of our most popular pie recipes as a jumping off point!